Jonnyauk/Wonderflux/README.md

 **Anyone is welcome to suggest ideas or code on GitHub**, the goal is to develop a fantastic professional theme framework for everyone to use, for free, to make amazing WordPress sites!
+I appreciate any comments or patches - big or small!

 * [Project development home](https://github.com/Jonnyauk/Wonderflux)
 * [Ideas and bug reports](https://github.com/Jonnyauk/Wonderflux/issues)